russmckendrick/records/content/albums/x-the-godless-void-and-other-stories-14672615/index.md

 ---
 title: "...And You Will Know Us By The Trail Of Dead - X: The Godless Void And Other Stories"
-album_artist: "...And You Will Know Us By The Trail Of Dead"
+artist: "...And You Will Know Us By The Trail Of Dead"
-album_title: "X: The Godless Void And Other Stories"
+album_name: "X: The Godless Void And Other Stories"
 date: 2020-01-22
 release_id: "14672615"
 slug: "x-the-godless-void-and-other-stories-14672615"
+hideSummary: true
 cover:
     image: "x-the-godless-void-and-other-stories-14672615.jpg"
+    alt: "X: The Godless Void And Other Stories by ...And You Will Know Us By The Trail Of Dead"
+    caption: "X: The Godless Void And Other Stories by ...And You Will Know Us By The Trail Of Dead"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock"]
 ---

 ## Tracklisting